orenlab/pytmbot/docs/docker.md

 ## Bot logs

--To access the bot logs, please run the following command in the terminal:
+- To access the bot logs, please run the following command in the terminal:

 ```bash
 sudo docker logs pytmbot